PiotrWrobel/cats/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.

+The UI library is provided by PrimeNG.
+Documentation can be found [here](https://primeng.org):

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.